 To prevent scorpions from entering a home in Arizona, it is important to follow these steps:

-- Seal cracks and crevices: Scorpions can squeeze through small openings, so it is important to seal up any cracks or crevices in the foundation, walls, and windows to prevent them from entering the home.
-Did you know they can squeeze down to the width of a credit card?
+- Seal cracks and crevices: Did you know scorpions can squeeze down to the width of a credit card?
+It is important to seal up any cracks or crevices in the foundation, walls, and windows to prevent them from entering the home.

 - Keep the yard free of debris: Scorpions like to hide in piles of wood, rocks, and other debris, so it is important to keep the yard clear of any items that might provide a hiding place.

-- Store firewood off the ground: Firewood is a common hiding place for scorpions, so it is important to store it off the ground and away from the house (if you have any).
+- Store firewood off the ground: Firewood is a common hiding place for scorpions, so it is important to store it off the ground and away from the foundation of the home.

 - Install door sweeps: Installing door sweeps on the bottom of doors can prevent scorpions from entering the home through gaps or cracks.